 Choosing an adoption agency may be one of the most important decisions you’ll make along your adoption journey.
 Depending on what type of adoption you are pursuing, some factors will differ, but no matter what, you should always do your research and ask lots of questions.

 1. Consider the adoption agency’s reputation.

 Before you sign on with an agency, make sure they are reputable and licensed.
-Whether you are adopting publicly or privately, domestically or internationally, choose an agency that meets and maintains state requirements (these requirements vary state to state).
+Whether you are adopting publicly or privately, domestically or internationally, choose an agency that meets and maintains state requirements (these requirements vary from state to state).
 Most agencies will provide you access to other families who have used their services so that you’re able to learn about their experiences – first and foremost to decide whether or not this is the right path for you, but also to encourage a support group relationship between adoptive families.
 This is a great way to gauge an agency’s standing within your community, as well as its reputation in the adoption community.

 2. Look into the agency’s costs.

 Ask for a fee breakdown, including common personal expenses associated with the process, before you begin.
 An agency with a solid track record will want you to be aware of the cost of adoption before agreeing for the sake of all parties involved, most especially the child.
 While it may seem “wrong” for agencies to charge families who wish to open their loving homes to children, as with any other organization, to keep their doors open, both public and private agencies require fees to support their programs.